Copyright © 2010 jsd

 This same misconception is repeated elsewhere in the book.
 It is simply not correct – and not safe – to assume that every failed device is an open circuit.

 Again: It is simply not correct – and not safe – to assume that every failed device is an open circuit.

 That is misleading several times over.
 For one thing, in the first sentence it would be better to say “can be made” rather than «are made» since that is by no means the only way of making permanent magnets.

 In the second sentence, I generously assume «soft iron» refers to highly pure iron, which is both mechanically soft and magnetically soft, so that the distinction between mechanical softness and magnetic softness does not matter too much.
 It would be completely unreasonable to expect students to recognize the distinction.

-Also in the second sentence, context demands that the word «magnetize» must refer to permanent magnetization (as opposed to temporary induced magnetization) ... which means the sentence is entirely false.
+Also in the second sentence, context seems to require that the word «magnetize» must refer to permanent magnetization (as opposed to temporary induced magnetization) ... which means the sentence is entirely false.
 It is absolutely not easier to create permanent magnetization in soft iron, compared to the alloys that are normally used for permanent magnets.

-In fact there are innumerable examples of interactions between light waves and matter.
+Furthermore, the fact is that there are innumerable examples of wavelike interactions between light and matter.
 Familiar examples include: